Mystik-Spiral/l4d_enforce_gametypes/README.md

 Please be aware this will block all mutations that are not listed in sv_gametypes, even if the base gamemode for the mutation is listed.

-This plugin does not have any configurable console variables, though it does read the values for the Valve console variables [URL="https://developer.valvesoftware.com/wiki/List_of_L4D2_Cvars"]sv_gametypes[/URL] and [URL="https://developer.valvesoftware.com/wiki/List_of_L4D2_Cvars"]mp_gamemode[/URL].
+This plugin does not have any configurable console variables, though it does read the values for the Valve console variables sv_gametypes and mp_gamemode.

 Notes: